-IT was with strange feelings that Stanley caught from the last ridge the sparkling waters of Tanganika.
+In the last ridge the sparkling waters of Tanganika.
 Sweet associations were awakened at the sight, as he remembered with what a thrilling heart he first saw it gleam in the landscape.
 Then it was the end of a long, wasting and perilous journey-the goal of his ambition, the realization of his fondest hopes; for on its shores he believed the object for which he had toiled so long was resting.
 No welcomer sight ever dawned on mortal eye than its waters as they spread away on the horizon; and though he should see it a hundred times, it will never appear to him like any other sheet of water.
-He has formed for it an attachment that will last for ever; and whenever in imagination it rises before him, it will appear like the face of a friend.
+He has formed for it an attachment that will last forever; and whenever in imagination it rises before him, it will appear like the face of a friend.